BIH-DMBS/CLUES/README.md

 The geospatial features to be downloaded are defined in individual JSON files in the config_sources/ folder.
 Each file corresponds to a specific data source.
 You can customise the downloaded variables by editing the relevant JSON file and removing variables you do not want.

-A complete list of all available geospatial products, including their source and characteristics is provided in the docs/datalist.md.
+A [complete list](docs/datalist.md) of all available geospatial products, including their source and characteristics is provided.
 This serves as a reference for users to understand what data is included in the CLUES framework and to guide customisation of the source-specific configuration files.

 For more details, see the [Geospatial Data](docs/geospatial_data.md) guide.